K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Results and Discussion

-Since the toy model study from \cref{sec:results_meson} suggests that a small number of data points, combined with high quality data, leads to a low variance in the inversion, we assume that the uncertainties in $a \sqrt{\sigma}$ or $a[\Lambda^{-1}]$ are the dominant sources of uncertainty in the calculated masses.
-The uncertainties in the glueball masses as given in \cref{tab:glueballmass} were therefore calculated by propagating the uncertainties in $a \sqrt{\sigma}$ or $a[\Lambda^{-1}]$ respectively.
+The uncertainties in the ground state masses as listed in \cref{tab:glueballmass} were calculated by fitting a Gaussian distribution to the ground state peak, and a string tension of $\sqrt{\sigma} = \SI{0.44}{\GeV}$ was assumed to convert to physical units.
+The required values of $a \sqrt{\sigma}$ are given in \cref{tab:configs}, and their uncertainties were compounded with the uncertainties in the ground state mass to calculate the uncertainties in the physical mass $m_\phi$.

-The scalar glueball masses as obtained by \cite{Yamanaka:2019yek}, and those extracted using the spectral density method, agree within one standard deviation.
-This is actually quite remarkable, since we based ourselves on the unsmeared data, whilst the mass esimates from \cite{Yamanaka:2019yek} were obtained after smearing, which usually improves the ground state signal.
+For all but $\beta=2.5$, the scalar glueball masses as obtained by \cite{Yamanaka:2019yek}, and those extracted using the spectral density method, agree within one standard deviation.
+This is noteworthy, since we based ourselves on unsmeared data, whilst the mass estimates from \cite{Yamanaka:2019yek} were obtained after smearing, which usually improves the ground state signal.
+For $\beta=2.5$ the disagreement is about $\sim 1.8$ standard deviations, which might be explained by the fact that this is also the data set generated from the smallest number of configurations.
+In addition to the ground states, the spectra presented in \cref{fig:rho_all} also hint at first excited states.
+However, the position of these excited states are close to or beyond $\pi / a$, the largest momentum accessible on the lattice, and thus their estimation has to be treated with care.

-In addition to the ground state, the spectra presented in \cref{fig:rho_all} also show a clear indication of an excited state, though its position shows much greater variance with $\beta$ than that of the ground state. \Cref{tab:states} lists the $\omega / \text{GeV}$ values of all the local maxima in \cref{fig:rho_all}, and the left and right Half Width at Half Maximum (HWHM) values of each local maximum.

-Except for $\beta = 2.4$, all conditions indicate a single excited state at $3.3-3.9$ \SI{}{\GeV}.
-The only exception is $\beta=2.4$, which has a second maximum at \SI{2.670(25)}{\GeV} and a third one at \SI{6.118(57)}{\GeV}.
-The relatively wide peaks for the excited states indicate that we might need a better signal, as there are in principle no decay channels open for these 1st excited states in pure gluodynamics, not even to the $0^{++}$ ground state.
+\Cref{fig:mvsasq} displays the extracted mass estimates as a function of $a^2$, from which an estimate for the continuum values of the masses can be obtained after performing a weighted linear regression to the function $m_\phi(a^2) = s a^2 + m_\phi(0)$.
+This model is motivated by the fact that the lattice action and operators have corrections of $\order{a^2}$.
+The continuum estimates for the ground and excited state masses were found to be $m_\phi(0)=1.68 \pm 0.09$ \SI{}{\GeV} and $m_\phi(0)=4.07 \pm 1.01$ \SI{}{\GeV} respectively (where again we assumed $\sqrt{\sigma} = 0.44$ \SI{}{\GeV}).